duo-labs/sharedsignals/README.md

 ### Adding License Headers
 The content in this repository and the accompanying sharedsignals.guide website was initially created by engineers at Cisco Systems, Inc.

-[QUESTION FOR BRIAN -- CAN WE GET RID OF THIS REQUIREMENT NOW THAT WE ARE OPEN SOURCING IT?]

 Use https://github.com/google/addlicense to automatically add license headers.
 This tool is open sourced with Apache 2.0 license.